nielskee/draft-articles/TechnicalHiringPart2.md

   CV.
 Follow the trail, and improvise.
 Get in some technical questions that are relevant to the context as the conversation develops.

+- Ask a mix of open and closed questions.
+You want to see how the candidate communicates, not just in terms of technical accuracy, but whether there's any genuine passion and enthusiasm for the subject.

-- It doesn't need to be deep : you're going to have some other, deeper mechanism.
+- It doesn't need to be highly technical : you're going to have some other, deeper mechanism.
 It's an introduction and a consistency check above all.

 - Non-sequitur technical questions are just awkward.
 Good candidates experience brain-freeze, and others wing it.